wespitia05/WeatherApp/README.md

 ## Screenshots
 ![Weather App Screenshot](weather_app_ss.png)
-* Screenshot of the output for the digital clock.
+* Screenshot of the output for the weather app.

 ## Running
 1) Put your **OpenWeatherMap API key** in the code (current script uses a literal string).